Doctoral Training in Neurobiology

+At least one manuscript with the student as first or co-first author must be submitted for publication to a journal or preprint server in order to proceed to the Final Exam.
 The student must pass a Final Oral Examination (Dissertation Defense) on their dissertation research before graduation.
 The first part of the exam is a public oral presentation of their work, after which the student’s supervisory committee will carry out further questioning.
 Once the supervisory committee agrees that the student has written and successfully defended an acceptable dissertation, the student must submit signed “Supervisory Committee Approval” and “Final Reading Approval” forms, found on the Thesis Office site, to the Graduate School, and file a photocopy of the forms with the Academic Administrator, who will enter the date of the oral examination in Graduate Student Degree Tracking.

 Filing of the Dissertation